Best 26″ kids bikes for kids aged 9+

-Once you've chosen a bike for your child, don't forget to kit them out with one of the best bike helmets for kids., and since their heads grow as much as their bodies, don't miss our useful guide to how to measure your child's head for a bike helmet.
+Once you’ve chosen the perfect bike, don’t forget to check out our recommendations for the best bike helmets for kids.
+And since getting the right size matters, especially as they grow, we also have a step-by-step guide on how to measure your child's head for a bike helmet.

 Cycle Sprog is a reader-supported website.
 When you buy through links on this page we may earn an affiliate commission.